 - The fifth and final step is to add your total liabilities to your total shareholders’ equity to see if this number is equal to your total assets.
 For example, if your business has $35,000 in total liabilities and $150,000 in total shareholders’ equity, the combined total is $185,000.
 If you have $185,000 in your total assets column, you have an accurate balance sheet.

 Analyzing the results.

 Once your balance sheet is complete, you need to review it to check for discrepancies.
 Remember, each side of your balance sheet must equal the other (total assets = total liabilities + total shareholder equity).
 If the two match, you are all set.
 However, you should double-check each line item on your balance sheet to look for potential inconsistencies or problems.
-For example, if your most recent balance sheet shows a sharp decrease in assets or liabilities when compared to the previous time period, you will see an effect on your equity.
+For example, if your most recent balance sheet shows a sharp decrease in assets or liabilities compared to the previous period, you will see an effect on your equity.
 This is also a sign that your business’s financial strength is decreasing.

 Your balance sheet is one of several important financial statements that provide insight into your financial situation.
-Other common financial statements include profit and loss statements, income statements and cash flow statements.
+Other common financial statements include profit and loss statements, income statements, and cash flow statements.
 Therefore, make sure you stay on top of your accounting records to ensure that your balance sheet is accurate.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.